 Northern states opposed slavery and were known as the Free states.
 Slavery didn’t exist in most of the northern states.
 Southern states were home to hundreds of thousands of slaves.
 Slaves had been previously brought to North America from Africa.
 They were used at sugar and cotton plantations.

-Abraham Lincoln led the Union states in fighting against the Confederate states of the South during the Civil War.
+Abraham Lincoln led the united states in fighting against the Confederate States of the South during the Civil War.
 He proved an excellent leader and his strategic vision was very important in helping the North win the war.
 After the war was over, Lincoln was elected for a second term.
 But he was assassinated by John Wilkes Booth in 1865.

 The Northern states were known as the Union during the Civil War.
 The Union comprised of 20 free states as well as another 4 border and slave states.
 The border and slave states were split in their support for Confederacy and the Union.
 Abraham Lincoln led the Union and appointed generals like Ulysses S. Grant to command the Union armies.

-In terms of number of soldiers, supplies, industrial resources and other resources, Union had a significant advantage over the Confederacy.
+In terms of a number of soldiers, supplies, industrial resources, and other resources, Union had a significant advantage over the Confederacy.